elementor/elementor/readme.txt

 == Changelog ==

+= 2.9.6 - 2020-03-12 =
+* Fix: Removed redundant dynamic capabilities from all of color controls inside Group controls in Theme Style
+* Fix: Global widget is clickable when editing Theme Style
+* Fix: Dropcap not working immediately in Text Editor widget
+* Security Fix: Enable Safe Mode only for `activate_plugins` capability

 = 2.9.5 - 2020-03-09 =
 * Tweak: Added new parameter to Swiper wrapper to limit breakpoint intervention ([#10525](https://github.com/elementor/elementor/issues/10525))
 * Tweak: Updated E-Gallery library to v1.1.2